legal resources necessary to hold negligent facilities accountable.

 If so, contact a South Carolina nursing home abuse lawyer at Nursing Home Law Center today for a free case review so we can get your family the compensation you deserve.

 A study by the federal Centers for Medicare and Medicaid Services found that nearly one-third of the state's 190 nursing facilities provided "below average" care to their residents after investigators identified serious violations and deficiencies.

-Read more about specific South Carolina nursing home safety violations here.
+Read more about specific South Carolina assisted living facility safety violations here.

 You must act if you witness your loved one or others being abused or suspect abuse in a South Carolina nursing home facility.